bihealth/sodar-core-legacy/docs/source/glossary.rst

         Web site built on the Django framework, including (but not limited to) any website based on SODAR Core.

+    Peer Site
+        A SODAR Core based web site which mirrors one or more projects also mirrored on the currrently active site.
+This allows linking to remote projects on other sites where the user would have access.

     Project App
         SODAR Core application with the scope of providing data and functionality related to a specific project.
 Uses project-based access